ylqi/HAF/docs/INSTALL.md

 **(1) Architecture-pretrained weights for VGG16 backbone**

 Our VGG16-based feature extraction layers is pretrained on [Architecture dataset](https://www.kaggle.com/wwymak/architecture-dataset).
-Directly download the small-model weights(for one V100 GPU), middle-model weights or large-model weights(the model in paper) from Google Drive, and save them under the path of `logs/`.
+Directly download the small-model weights(for one V100 GPU), middle-model weights or large-model weights(the one in paper) from Google Drive, and save them under the path of `logs/`.

 **(2) initial cluster centers for VLAD layer**